wordup-dev/wordup-code/README.md

 ![Create new WordPress plugin](resources/create-demo.gif)

-> Tip: You can manage your WordPress installation settings always in your package.json of your project.
+> Tip: You can manage your WordPress installation settings always in the .wordup/config.yml of your project.

 ## Requirements